Tom Harris is injured in a high school football game and ends up in the hospital.

 “That’s me,” Tom said.
 “I prefer to be called Tom.”

 “I’m Carl Hillard.
 I’m the medical imaging tech, and I’ll be setting you up for your CT scan.
 CT means computed tomography.
 A simplified explanation is that it takes a series of two-dimension images — sort of like very thin slices — and puts them together to give a three-dimension picture of what your doctor wants to see.
-In your case, we will take a scan of your bladder.”
+In your case, we’ll take a scan of your bladder.”

 “How long will it take?”
 Tanner asked.

-Carl looked at Tom.
 “In total it will take about forty-five minutes.
 Thirty minutes for prep, which is spent positioning you on the table in such a way that you won’t move during the scan.
 Moving during the scan means we’d have to take the entire scan over after repositioning you again, so it’s very important that you stay still.
 Then I’ll take a short test scan and take a look to make sure you’re positioned correctly.

 “I’ll take your scan using a contrast medium which will provide details of the ecchymosis and will show if there’s any other damage.
 I will inject the medium in the vein in your antecubital fossa — that’s the inside of the bend of your elbow.
 Most people use the common term, the crook of your arm.